 For more details you can read how we test, review, and rate at WindowsReport.

 Is it OK to delete Catroot2 is a question we get often., The simple answer is yes.
 So let us get to it.

-How do I rename the Software Distribution folder in Windows 10?
+How do I rename the Software Distribution and Catroot2 folders in Windows 10?